humaf/Baking-Recipes/README.md

  * Running Espresso test was also a bit challenging.

- All in all I learnt a lot doing this project.I am more confident in my skills as a developer.
+ All in all I learnt a lot doing this project,I am more confident in my skills as a developer after doing this project.

 ## Features